thelakshaymehta/elearnp3/README.md

-🔔 Note: Those who are not coming thinking there will be a team lunch later – this time there will be no separate team lunch arranged.
+🔔 Note: This time, there will be no separate team lunch arranged for those who don’t join the outing.